woossi0/suite/docs/usermanual/source/dataadmin/mrsid/index.rst

 Enabling MrSID image support
 ============================

-The OpenGeo Suite comes with support for publishing data from many formats supported by the `Geospatial Data Abstraction Library <http://gdal.org>`_ (GDAL).
+The Boundless Suite comes with support for publishing data from many formats supported by the `Geospatial Data Abstraction Library <http://gdal.org>`_ (GDAL).
 These formats include DTED, EHdr, AIG, ENVIHdr, and much more.

 `MrSID <http://www.gdal.org/frmt_mrsid.html>`_ is available as an optional extension as well, but due to licensing issues, it is not enabled by default.
-The steps to enable support will differ depending on how the OpenGeo Suite is installed, and on what platform.
+The steps to enable support will differ depending on how the Boundless Suite is installed, and on what platform.

-.. note:: MrSID support is only available with `OpenGeo Suite Enterprise <http://boundlessgeo.com/solutions/opengeo-suite/>`_.
-For more information on OpenGeo Suite Enterprise, please `contact us <http://boundlessgeo.com/about/contact-us/sales/>`_.
+.. note:: MrSID support is only available with `Boundless Suite Enterprise <http://boundlessgeo.com/solutions/opengeo-suite/>`_.
+For more information on Boundless Suite Enterprise, please `contact us <http://boundlessgeo.com/about/contact-us/sales/>`_.

 Find the method of installation below and continue there.